-Families from around the world flock to Prince Edward Island in the summer months to lounge on the soft sand, eat fresh seafood and indulge in a relaxing vacay.
+Families from around the world flock to Prince Edward Island (PEI) in the summer months to lounge on the soft sand, eat fresh seafood and indulge in a relaxing vacation.
 During our visit, we definitely were not strangers to the beach.
-But the most memorable moments of our trip were the awesome outdoor adventures in PEI – from cycling and kayaking along the coast to getting a bird’s eye view of the island.
+But the most memorable moments of our trip were the awesome outdoor adventures in PEI – from cycling and kayaking along the coast to getting a bird’s eye view of the island via parasailing.

-Looking at the biking map of PEI can be overwhelming.
-There are so many options, you could spend weeks exploring the island by bike.
+Looking at the cycling map of PEI can be overwhelming.
+There are so many options, you could spend weeks exploring PEI by cycling.
 And the Confederation Trail (Prince Edward Island’s 435-km leg of the Trans Canada Trail) even goes all the way across the island.

-This portion of the trail is about 11 km (6.8 miles).
-And, since it is almost completely flat, it made for a few relaxing hours of cycling.
+This portion of the Confederation Trail is about 11 km (6.8 miles).
+And, since it is almost completely flat, it made for a few relaxing hours of cycling in Prince Edward Island.
 (None of the grades exceed 2% on the Confederation Trail).

 We peddled past farm land, along St. Peters Bay and over bridges until ending at a food truck famous for their PEI French fries piled up “Newfoundland style” with all sorts of toppings.
 But, we opted for an even better treat during our quick break – a chat with fellow travelers!
 We loved getting to know a cute family from New England and happily answered all their questions about RV life.